-Except where noted otherwise, the directors have had the principal occupations stated above, or other senior positions with the same, predecessor, or associated firms, for the past five years except for Mr. Eccleston, who was President, S&P Capital IQ and Chairman of the Board, S&P Dow Jones Indices until July 2014; Ms. Giguère who was the Executive Vice President, Legal Affairs and Secretariat, Caisse de dépôt et placement du Québec (pension fund) until June 2016; and Mr. Heath, who was Executive Vice President and Group Treasurer, Scotiabank (chartered bank) until June 2015.
+The directors have had the principal occupations stated above, or other senior positions with the same, predecessor, or associated firms, for the past five years except for: (i) Mr. Eccleston, who was President, S&P Capital IQ and Chairman of the Board, S&P Dow Jones Indices at McGraw Hill Financial until July 2014; (ii) Ms. Giguère who was Executive Vice President, Legal Affairs and Secretariat of Caisse de dépôt et placement du Québec (pension fund) until June 2016; (iii) Mr. Martel, who was a Partner at Lavery, de Billy LLP until December 2018; (iv) Mr. Wetlaufer, who was Senior Managing Director & Global Head of Public Market Investments, Canada Pension Plan Investment Board ("CPPIB") until June 2018; and (v) Mr. Wissell, who was Senior Managing Director, Portfolio Construction Group, Ontario Teachers' Pension Plan ("OTPP") from 2016 to 2018 and Senior Vice President, Public Equities, OTPP from 2013 to 2016.